keshavmittal4/Razorpay-clone/README.md

 Static Pages: Includes the main pages from the Razorpay website with static content and layout.

-Modern Technologies: Built using HTML, CSS, and JavaScript to provide a clean and efficient codebase.
+Modern Technologies: Built using HTML, CSS, and Tailwind CSS to provide a clean and efficient codebase.

 Technologies Used